Einhorni/FinanceTracker/README.md

 ### Simple Finance Tracker (console app)
 * Add accounts and saving them -to a txt file-
 * Transfer money between two accounts and save it as transactions
-* Make transcactions (expenses & income) and save them -in a text file-
+* Make transcactions (expenses & income) and save them -in- -a- -textfile-
 * Load accounts and transactions and display them

 ### Plannede